daniel-wrench/space_stats/README.md

     `3_train_neural_net.py` does the following:
         1. Load n x 40,000 training and test inputs, including MMS test
         2. Load n x 2000 training and test outputs, including MMS test
-        3. Defines these as Tensorflow objects
+        3. Define these as Tensorflow objects
         4. Train model (feed-forward ANN/MLP).
 The number of nodes in the output layer is equal to the length each structure function (2000).
 As well as the number of nodes, we specify the dropout layers, optimizer, learning rate, loss function, validation split, and number of epochs to train for.
         5. Output test predictions
         6. Output training and validation loss curve